 Conversely, for Chum and Pink salmon, there was evidence that recruitment accounted for a substantial portion of the variation in smolt yield among years.
 Therefore, when comparing productivity between Treatment 1 and Treatment 2 for Chum and Pink, it will likely be necessary to account for variation in escapement by using fry- per-recruit, egg-to-fry survival or other stock-recruitment model parameters as the performance measure for comparing treatments.
 The former has the capability of comparing if productivity has changed between treatments, both in terms of the slopes of the fry-per-recruit relationships and the offset between treatments (examples a and b, respectively; Figure 6.7).
-We used an analysis of covariance (ANVCOVA) to evaluate the Chum fry-to-escapement relationship for Treatments 1 and 2 using the package STATS in R (R Development Core Team 2009).
+We used an analysis of covariance (ANCOVA) to evaluate the Chum fry-to-escapement relationship for Treatments 1 and 2 using the package STATS in R (R Development Core Team 2009).
 It provides a basic framework for eventual hypothesis testing, examples of analysis outputs and indicates the capacity of available date for hypothesis testing.
-Table 6.3 provides sample outputs of this analysis for Chum 2003-2013.
-The significant values for Escapement and Treatment but non-significant values for the interaction between' Escapement x Treatment' suggests that, to date, the two factors are strong predictor of fry yield, and their effects are additive rather than multiplicative (scenario b in Figure 6.7).
+Table 6.3 provides sample outputs of this analysis for Chum 2003-2014.
+The significant values for Escapement and Treatment but non-significant values for the interaction between' Escapement x Treatment' suggests that, to date, the two factors are strong predictor of fry yield, but that there is no interaction between the two variables.
 It is worth highlighting that with the addition of a single Cohort (2013), the results changed from significant values only for the Treatment effect but not for Escapement to significant values for both effects to illustrate that conclusions should be drawn once results are relatively stable to additions or omissions of a single year-class.
 This analysis will be further developed in future years to incorporate the uncertainty of individual fry and escapement estimates into slope and offset estimates.